 Sip on some freshly made Horchata from El Paisa

 The best horchata (a milky Latin American beverage most typically made from rice, tiger nuts, ground almonds, and spices) comes from those mom and pop places that sometimes require a little bit of searching for, and El Paisa puts out a truly authentic, creamy, cinnamon-y, and refreshing rendition that happens to be only $2.50 for a grande size!
 If horchata isn’t your jive, opt for the melon drink or a classic Coca Cola served in the glass bottle (the most refreshing way to have it)!

-Whip up a glass of Frosé with St. Clair Winery’s Mimbres Pink
+Whip up a glass of Frosé with D.H.
+Lescombes Winery & Bistro's’s Mimbres Pink

 When the temps climb, it’s important to truly embrace the saying, “Frosé, all day”.
-Blend up a version that is authentically Albuquerque by using a bottle of the St. Clair Winery's Mimbres Pink.
+Blend up a version that is authentically Albuquerque by using a bottle of Mimbres Pink from D.H.
+Lescombes Winery & Bistro.
 Just add two handfuls of frozen strawberries, a half cup of sugar, a big squeeze of a large lemon and a bit of ice.
 Blend, sip, relax, and be cool!